evandisoft/RedOnion/Contributing.md

 ## Linux:
 For Linux you have to use the repositories [Here](https://www.mono-project.com/download/stable/) to get the best version of the mono tools, including monodevelop (which is a very good ide on linux for c# development).
 The default version of mono tools on your linux distribution may not work at all with this project.

-Note that due to KSP using a version of Unity that was not released for Linux, debugging c# code does not seem to work.
-However, the nature of this project means that we may be able to provide better debugging tools inside for our scripting languages.
+Note that due to KSP using a version of Unity that was not released for Linux, debugging C# code does not seem to work.
+However, the nature of this project means that we may be able to provide better debugging tools inside for our scripting languages, or even the regular C# development part.

 ## Windows:
 On Windows, Visual Studio 2017 Community is the easiest way to contribute.